 Entropy and Energy: there’s a very fine line between which comes first.
 A one-way entanglement between isolated energies has now been proposed.
 The Fifth Law aims to inspire new movements in science, technology, literature, art and philosophy.
 Science artifact collectors may bid for signed copies of The Fifth Law by writing to us.

 Man - Energy

-"No device can generate energy in excess of the total energy put into constructing it".
+"No energy system can produce sum useful energy in excess of the total energy put into constructing it".